Limited scholarship funds are available for nonadmitted students at Harvard Extension School.

 Cambridge Rindge and Latin students.
 A limited number of tuition scholarships are awarded to eligible 12th grade students at the Cambridge Rindge and Latin School.
 For information please contact Enrollment Services at (617) 495-4024 or email@example.com.

 Allston-Brighton residents.
 The Allston-Brighton Community Scholarships cover tuition for any course taken for noncredit, undergraduate, or graduate credit by residents of Allston and Brighton.
 Five scholars are chosen each term by the Allston Civic Association.
+For information about these scholarships, please visit the Harvard Ed Portal.

 For information about these scholarships, call the Honan Library, the Allston branch of the Boston Public Library, (617) 787-6313.